yownas/vsh/doc/VSH.md

 Overrides the hostfile-variable in vsh if you want to point to another (shared) file.

+`VSH_KEY`

+Same as "vsh -k", this can be useful when using vsh with vcp or rsync.

 `VSH_UPDATE`

 Set this to 0 or false if you want vsh to NOT do an update.
 Same things as `vsh -u`